louispan/data-diverse/README.md

 # Changelog

 * 0.1.0.0
-    Initial version represented as (Int, Data.Map Int Any)
+  - Initial version represented as (Int, Data.Map Int Any)

 * 0.4.0.0
-    Removed Emit typeclass, breaking renames.
+  - Removed Emit typeclass, breaking renames.
 Added label accessors.

 * 0.5.0.0
-    Renamed type level functions module from Type to TypeLevel
+  - Renamed type level functions module from Type to TypeLevel

 * 0.6.0.0
-    Moved lens to data-diverse-lens
+  - Moved lens to data-diverse-lens

 * 0.7.0.0
-    Removed NOINLINE pragmas.
+  - Removed NOINLINE pragmas.
-    Changed internal representation to (Int, Data.IntMap Any) for a 2.5x append speedup.
+  - Changed internal representation to (Int, Data.IntMap Any) for a 2.5x append speedup.

 * 0.8.0.0
-    Changed internal representation to (Data.Seq Any) for a further 2x append speedup.
+  - Changed internal representation to (Data.Seq Any) for a further 2x append speedup.
-    Added NFData instance for Many
+  - Added NFData instance for Many.

 * 0.8.1.0
-    Added NFData instance for Which
+  - Added NFData instance for Which.
-    Forgot to expose Many.sliceL and Many.sliceR
+  - Forgot to expose Many.sliceL and Many.sliceR.

+* 0.8.2.0
+  - Renamed TypeLevel.Internal.MissingImpl to IsUniqueImpl.
+  - Added postifx' with SnocUnique and append' with AppendUnique.